Drupal Context Module Abridged

 Context Layouts

 Context Layouts provide a formalized way for themes to declare and switch between page templates.
 By adding information into your theme's .info file you can make multiple layouts available.
-More information can be found in the module's README.txt.

 Creating an Example Context